A hiccup on my honeymoon taught me a lot about love, marriage and my journey.

-A few weeks ago, I married the love of my life!
-My husband Sean truly has a heart for God, and a sense of humor that keeps me in stitches.
-On top of that, he’s a gym nut and whole heartedly supports my health and fitness journey.
+My husband Sean is a gift from God.
+My best friend.
+My deejay on demand.
+My personal comedian.
+My favorite person.
+God put the cherry on top by giving me a partner who was already committed to health and wellness, while respecting the bumps and detours I’ve had along the way.
 He respects what it took for me to lose 100 pounds and keep it off.
-So when it comes to healthy food or workouts, he is always on board with a smile.
+So when it comes to healthy food or workouts, he is always on board with a smile, and patience, too.
 I could not ask for a better support system.

 After having the time of our lives on our wedding day, we set out on the honeymoon.
 We went to Disney World, and we lived like we were carefree kids for a week.
 The rides.
 The excursions.
 The food!
 Oh, the food.

 It was everywhere.
 All the time.
 Ice cream.
 Cheeseburgers.
 Pasta swamped in cheese and sauces.
 Cheesecake.
 Fried this.
 Fried that.
 Sure, we walked several miles each day at the parks, but we were stuffing our faces everyday, too.
 It was like we convinced ourselves calories didn’t count at the most magical place on earth.
 We thought, hey, we deserve this!
 All these years of kale and crunches, we’ve earned the right to live a little.

 But a little turned into a lot, and by the last day of the honeymoon, I was emotionally in another world.
 I felt full.
 Lethargic.
 Uncomfortable in my own skin.
 Feelings I had not experienced since I saw 267 on the scale.
 It was a familiar feeling of pain and disappointment from the past that crept up like a flood.